samuelmartingc/blog/content/post/first-steps-with-no-sql-mongodb.md

 ```
 If you want to install it with other OS or a specific version you should visit the [official page](https://docs.mongodb.org/manual/installation/)

-Once you have installed it you can start the service as usual with this command
+Once you have installed it you can start the service as usual with this command:

     sudo service mongod start
-Ok, now we have a local MongoDB in out system, let’s do a quick example with nodeJS and mongoDB.
+Ok, now we have a local MongoDB in out system, let’s do a quick example with nodeJS and MngoDB.

 In order to make our program as easy as possible, we will insert manually the data in our database using the mongo shell.
 Type mongo to open the shell and then write this commands.